 Analysis of average speeds between AM and Inter-peak periods suggested that the largest differences occur on the motorway network and local access links to the motorway.
-The M8 particularly between Glasgow Airport and Glasgow City Centre was identified by a number of councils and stakeholders as particularly problematic.
-Bellfield Interchange was raised by Ayrshire Roads Alliance and is identified in the Ayrshire Regional Spatial Strategy as a connectivity improvement priority, as existing conditions impact on spatial and economic development.
-During the RTS engagement activities, all local authorities in the SPT region noted concerns about growing traffic and related journey time reliability problems on sections of local and trunk roads networks in the region.
-In the RTS Public Survey, 75% of people who travel to work by car reported traffic congestion as key challenge for their everyday journey to work.
+The M8, particularly between Glasgow Airport and Glasgow City Centre, was identified by a number of councils and stakeholders as particularly problematic.
+Bellfield Interchange was raised by Ayrshire Roads Alliance and is identified in the Ayrshire Regional Spatial Strategy as a connectivity improvement priority as existing conditions impact on regional spatial and economic development.
+In the RTS engagement activities, all local authorities in the SPT region noted concerns about growing traffic and related journey time reliability problems on sections of local and trunk roads networks in the region.
+The RTS